-Ground water was not encountered in the test pits at the time of excavation.
+Water Level Measurements - Ground water was not encountered in the borings or test pits at the time of drilling / excavating.
 In relatively pervious soils, such as sandy soils, the indicated elevations are considered reliable ground water levels.
 In relatively impervious soils, the accurate determination of the ground water elevation may not be possible even after several days of observation.
 Seasonal variations, temperature and recent rainfall conditions may influence the levels of the ground water table and volumes of water will depend on the permeability of the soils.